Loudest NFL Stadiums, Ranked

 Capacity: 78,600 (standing room)

-The stadium has already hosted a Super Bowl, in 2008, and will host again in 2023.
+The stadium has also hosted three Super Bowls — one in 2008, one in 2015 and one in 2023.
 It's also been home to college football's biggest games, hosting the BCS National Championship Game in 2007 and 2011 and the College Football Playoff National Championship in 2016.

 9. U.S. Bank Stadium (Minneapolis, Minnesota)